Six-banded Nomad Bee Project

 The Six-banded Nomad Bee is a cuckoo bee, and much like the cuckoo bird, they lay their eggs in the nests of other solitary bees.
 Female nomad bees will search out a host bee nest and lay their eggs.
 When their larvae hatch out, they feed on the pollen and nectar store provided by the host bee, before emerging as adults the following year.

 The host for the Six-banded Nomad Bee is the Long-horned Bee (Eucera longicornis), which is itself threatened, and can be found in Southern England and Wales.
-Long-horned Bees feed on flowers in the legume family including Bird’s-foot Trefoil (Lotus corniculatus), Everlasting Pea (Lathyrus sylvestris), Kidney Vetch (Anthyllis vulneraria), and Meadow Vetchling (Lathyrus pratensis).
+Long-horned Bees feed on flowers in the legume family, including Bird’s-foot Trefoil (Lotus corniculatus), Everlasting Pea (Lathyrus sylvestris), Kidney Vetch (Anthyllis vulneraria), and Meadow Vetchling (Lathyrus pratensis).

 Six-banded Nomad Bee (Nomada sexfasciata) © Philip Strange Six-banded Nomad Bee (Nomada sexfasciata) © Philip Strange

-What will the project do?
+What did the project do?

 Long-horned Bee (Eucera longicornis) © Steven Falk Long-horned Bee (Eucera longicornis) © Steven Falk